 OP/TECH USA 18″ Rainsleeve (Set of 2) $5.89

-So I've had my Rainsleeve for a couple of years now and it's performed sterling for me.
-Now I don't often venture out in the rain to take photos but the Op/Tech Rainsleeve is light and compact and easy to tuck into the corner of your camera bag.
+So I've had my Rainsleeve for a couple of years now and it's performed sterling work for me.
+Now I don't often venture out in the rain to take photos but the Op/Tech usa Rainsleeve is light and compact and easy to tuck into the corner of your camera bag.
 The clear polythene allows you to see and adjust all the camera controls.
 There's a hole for the eyepiece and a drawstring to snug the opening around the lens.
-The Rainsleeve allows you to hand hold your camera or mount it on a tripod, so it's excellent for taking out on rainy evenings if you want to capture reflections of lights in rain-slicked streets.
+The Rainsleeve allows you to hand hold your camera or mount it on a tripod, so it's excellent for taking out on rainy evenings if you want to capture reflections of city lights in rain-slicked streets.
 There is another variation that accommodates a camera mounted flash for less than a dollar more (OP/TECH¤USA RAINSLEEVE- FLASH (Pack of 2)).

 Pearstone LP-1 Lens Pen (Black) $9.95